kirstenvdb/ELK-fundamentals/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config file to Web-1 and Web-2 in /etc/filebeat.
 - Update the hosts file to include the Web-1, Web-2 and ELK-VM IP addresses.
-- Run the playbook, and navigate to the Filebeat installation page on the ELK server GUI (http://119.18.1.175:5601/app/kibana) to check that the installation worked as expected.
+- Run the playbook, and navigate to the Filebeat installation page on the ELK server GUI (Kibana) to check that the installation worked as expected.